rockset/rockset-js/README.md

 This repo is managed by [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

+## Live Demo

+You can view a live demo that covers all of these tools [here](https://www.youtube.com/watch?v=WhRueFicCUg).

 ## Packages

 All Lerna packages are in [packages](./packages) directory.
 Each individual project has detailed documentation about its usage.